 Like they say “Nothing comes free…not even in Freetown”, the Google Station free WiFi Hotspot isn’t entirely “FREE”.
 And relax, you won’t be paying any money either.
 “Ads” is the price to pay.

 Google will monetize Google Station service through local advertisers.
 Interestingly, revenue from Ads placements will be shared with other technical partners.
-Google will be sticking some ads in the faces of users of the Google Station’s free WiFi through captive portal login pages.
+Google will be sticking some ads in the faces of users of the free WiFi service through captive portal login pages.

 To the curious cats, captive login pages doesn’t mean you’ll have to login with some details or whatever.
 Here’s a case scenario: